deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/http-iot-stock-monitor/readme.md

 ---
 title: IoT Fridge Monitor
-description: deepstreamHub HTTP Internet of Things Fridge Monitor tutorial
+description: deepstream HTTP Internet of Things Fridge Monitor tutorial
 tags: [HTTP, IoT, Arduino, ESP8266, WiFi]
 navLabel: IoT Fridge Monitor
 ---

-deepstreamHub's HTTP API is perfect for low-frequency data updates in low-power environments where the cost of establishing and maintaining a WebSocket connection can be prohibitive.
+deepstream's HTTP API is perfect for low-frequency data updates in low-power environments where the cost of establishing and maintaining a WebSocket connection can be prohibitive.